khalid-hussain/shaheen/chap4.md

 "No. The youth had lost an eye after an arrow hit it."

-Badr Bin Mughira posed a question, "So, how did you get here?"
+Badr bin Mughira posed a question, "So, how did you get here?"

 "I did this judiciously and stopped opposing the proposal.
 I asked a friend of mine to write a letter and took the help of his servant to deliver the letter